kimwalisch/primecount/README.md

 <img src="http://kimwalisch.github.io/primecount/formulas/Oroot13x.svg" height="20" align="absmiddle"/>
 space.</p>
 <p>For more information on Legendre's, Meissel's and Lehmer's formulas Hans
-Riesel's book [4] is probably the best source of information, for the Lagarias-Miller-Odlyzko algorithm I recommend reading their original paper [3] as well as Tomás Oliveira's paper [7].
+Riesel's book [4] is probably the best source of information.
+For the Lagarias-Miller-Odlyzko algorithm I recommend reading their original paper [3] as well as Tomás Oliveira's paper [7].